Intelligent-Computing-Lab-Yale/GPTAQ/fake_quant/README.md

 ## Language Generation and Zero-Shot Evaluations

-Currently, this code supports **LLaMa-2 and LLaMA-3** models.
+Currently, this code supports **LLaMa-2 and LLaMA-3** models (We did not test OPT and LLaMA-1).
 You can simply run the `main.py` to reproduce the results in the paper.
-The most important arguments are:
+The important arguments are:

 - `--model`: the model name (or path to the weights)
 - `--bsz`: the batch size for PPL evaluation